interval1066/filecryptor/README.md

 Added a new settings manager class that takes an arbitrary settings object to encaspulate the settings.
 Never felt right about having to couple that with the rest of the system.
 Finally settled on a facade pattern for it.

+No, the code isn't commented.
+No, its not something I do with production/retail code.

 ## To do:
 - [X] Profile serialization way too complex, implement as a facade pattern
 - [ ] Switch over or add cmake style build scripts
 - [X] Workout of profile action (still needs a little design work)
 - [ ] Adapt the encryption/decryption action to buffered file device (the current code just encrypts/decrypts a string)
 - [ ] Add menu accelerators
-- [ ] Integration of high speed data copying Qt apis
+- [X] Integration of high speed data copying Qt apis
 - [ ] nautilus/thunar/dolphin right click context integration(?)